UCR-Research-Computing/UCR-Ursa-Major-Slurm-Job-Scripts/README.md

-# hpcc_slurm_examples
+# hpc_slurm_examples
-This is a collection of Slurm examples that can be used on the HPC Cluster at the University of California, Riverside.
+This is a collection of Slurm submission script examples that can be used on the HPC Clusters at the University of California, Riverside.

 ## Credit
 Some examples borrowed from: